SAP/spartacus-docs/_pages/ccp/configurable-products-integration.md

 {% include docs/feature_version.html content=version_note %}

-## Overview

-The Configurable Products integration provides the user interface (UI) for configuring and selling configurable products using *SAP Commerce Cloud* add-on *Product Configuration with SAP Variant Configuration and Pricing*.
-Note that the Spartacus library does not include the add-on itself.
+The Configurable Products integration provides a user interface for configuring and selling configurable products in Spartacus by making use of the Product Configuration with SAP Variant Configuration and Pricing AddOn.
+This AddOn is part of SAP Commerce Cloud and is not included in the Spartacus libraries.

-The initial version of the Spartacus library for *Product Configuration with SAP Variant Configuration and Pricing* includes the following features:
+The Spartacus product configuration library includes the following features:

 - Single-level and multilevel configurable products in your Spartacus storefront, where the product model resides in SAP ERP or SAP S/4HANA
 - Configuration page with the most commonly used characteristic types such as radio buttons, checkboxes, dropdown listboxes, and images for characteristic values
 - Price summary at the bottom of the configuration page with the base price, the price of the selected options, and the overall total price of the configured product
 - Overview page with all user selections accessible at any time during configuration
 - Basic conflict handling
 - Configurable products are part of storefront processes such as catalog browsing, product detail page, add to cart, checkout, and order history

 For reference, see [Product Configuration with SAP Variant Configuration and Pricing](https://help.sap.com/viewer/80c3212d1d4646c5b91db43b84e9db47/latest/en-US/528b7395bc314999a01e3560f2bdc069.html) on SAP Help Portal.